Horace Greeley: "The Prayer of Twenty Millions"

 Greeley's prodding of Lincoln culminated in a letter to him on August 19, 1862, reprinted on the following day in the Tribune as "The Prayer of Twenty Millions".
-By this time, Lincoln had informed his Cabinet of the preliminary Emancipation Proclamation he had composed, and Greeley was told of it the same day the prayer was printed.
+By this time, Lincoln had informed his Cabinet of his draft of the preliminary Emancipation Proclamation, and Greeley was told of it the same day the prayer was printed.
 In his letter, Greeley demanded action on emancipation and strict enforcement of the Confiscation Acts.
 Lincoln must "fight slavery with liberty", and not fight "wolves with the devices of a sheep."

 Lincoln's reply would become famous, much more so than the prayer that provoked it.
 "My paramount object in this struggle is to save the Union, and is not either to save or to destroy slavery.
 If I could save the Union without freeing any slave, I would do it, and if I could save it by freeing all the slaves I would do it; and if I could save it by freeing some and leaving others alone I would also do that.
 What I do about slavery, and the colored race, I do because it helps to save the Union; and what I forbear, I forbear because I do not believe it would help to save the Union."
 Lincoln's statement angered abolitionists; William Seward's wife Frances complained to her husband that Lincoln had made it seem "that the mere keeping together a number of states is more important than human freedom."
 Greeley felt Lincoln had not truly answered him, "but I'll forgive him everything if he'll issue the proclamation".
-When Lincoln did, on September 22, Greeley hailed the Emancipation Proclamation as a "great boon of Freedom".
+When Lincoln did issue the preliminary Emancipation Proclamation on September 22, Greeley hailed the Emancipation Proclamation as a "great boon of Freedom".
 According to Williams, "Lincoln's war for Union was now also Greeley's war for emancipation."